ericbai/sandbox-starter/README.md

 ## Development

-Start development server by running `yarn start`
+- Start development server by running `yarn start`
+- Any top-level `.ejs` files within the `src/ejs` will have `HTMLWebpackPlugins` automatically configured.
+Files nested within subdirectories will need to be manually added to the Webpack config
+- By default, all pages will have the `main` chunk added (see the keys within the `entry` key in `webpack.config.js`).
+See `src/main.js` to see all the JS and SCSS files imported into this chunk.

 ## Production

-Build for production by running `yarn build`
+Build for production by running `yarn build:prod`